salad/salad/README.md

 -------

 We use salad to test our projects, and it's a fairly new component.
 As such it'll continue to evolve and improve.
 There's not a specific development map - anything that makes it easier and faster to write BDD tests is on the table.
 Pull requests are welcome!

+0.4
+---

+* `browser` steps are now a module, organized by the area of interaction (forms, mouse, etc).  `import steps.browser` will still behave as before.
+* Salad now runs a simple server for its tests, and has test cases for its own steps

 0.3